Mostafa-Atallah2020/func-qaoa-factorization/README.md

 2. Navigate to the `\examples\` directory.
 Inside this directory, you will find two Jupyter notebooks:

-    * `Effective space for VQF clauses.ipynb`: This notebook is used for generating Figure 4 in the paper.
-It provides examples and demonstrates the reduction of space for VQF clauses.
+    * `state preparation circuits.ipynb`: This notebook is used for generating Figure 4 in the paper.
+It provides examples and demonstrates the reduction of space for the clauses.

     * `compression ratios.ipynb`: This notebook is used for generating Figure 5 in the paper.
 It includes code for calculating compression ratios related to the topic of integer factorization.